tpm2-software/tpm2-pkcs11/docs/DB_UPGRADE.md

 If you you roll back the DB, it would be best to also roll back the tpm2-pkcs11 version to the last version successfully used.

+## Known Bugs

+1. [#805](https://github.com/tpm2-software/tpm2-pkcs11/issues/805) - native type size and byte ordering issues.
+This will only happen if you cange your host architecture without upgrading to DB version 8 or higher.